 For a basic electric knife that comes with a storage case and carving fork, you’ll usually pay between $25 and $40.

-For an electric knife that comes with three or more blade heads, a storage case, carving fork, and other accessories, prices run between $85 an $175.
+For an electric knife that comes with three or more blade heads, a storage case, a carving fork, and other accessories, prices run between $85 and $175.